hertogp/imagine/README.md

 Installation

-  1. % sudo pip install pandocfilters
-  2. % sudo pip install pandoc-imagine
+    % sudo pip install pandoc-imagine

-     or save `pandoc-imagine.py` anywhere along $PATH
+    or simply save `pandoc-imagine.py` anywhere along $PATH

 Dependencies

+    % sudo pip install pandocfilters

-  One (or more) of the packages that provide above utilities.
+    and one (or more) of the packages that provide above utilities.

 Pandoc usage